On the profinite fundamental group of a connected Grothendieck topos: Profinite fundamental group

 \section{Profinite fundamental group}

-Combining Theorems \ref{main1} and \ref{main2} we obtain for every connected Grothendieck topos $\Ee$ a factorisation of $\gamma:\Ee\to\Ss$ through a geometric morphism $\Ee_{sf}\to\Ss$ equipped with a canonical point $p_\Ee:\Ss\to\Ee_{sf}$.
-The domain $\Ee_{sf}$ is equivalent to the classifying topos $\BB\Aut(p)$ of the profinite automorphism group of $p_\Ee$.
+Combining Theorems \ref{main1} and \ref{main2} we obtain for every connected Grothendieck topos $\Ee$ a factorisation of the global section functor into $\Ee\to\Ee_{sf}\to\Ss$ where the intermediate topos $\Ee_{sf}$ is finitely generated and thus admits a Galois point.

-From now on we will denote this automorphism group $\Aut(p_\Ee)$ by $\hpi(\Ee)$ and call it the \emph{profinite fundamental group} of $\Ee$ so that $\Ee_{sf}\simeq\BB\hpi(\Ee)$.
-The aim of this section is to explore some properties of this profinite fundamental group of $\Ee$.